BU-DiSC/Benchmark-Analyze-Optimize-Partial-Compaction-in-RocksDB-Codebase/README.md

 <H1> Compiling Necessary Utility Programs </H1>

-Then, navigate to `rocksdb-for-partial-compaction-analysis/main` directory and run:
+Then, navigate to `main` directory and run:
 ```
 make tools
 ```